Gabriella Cotta Ramusino

-Gabriella Cotta Ramusino (born 3 April 1942) is an Italian sprint canoer who competed in the early 1960s.
-She finished seventh in the K-2 500 m event at the 1960 Summer Olympics in Rome.
+Gabriella Cotta Ramusino (born 3 April 1942 in Pallanza) is an Italian former sprint canoer who competed in the early 1960s.
+She finished seventh in the K-2 500 m event at the 1960 Summer Olympics in Rome, in couple with Luciana Guindani.

+Cotta Ramusino worked at a chemical plant in her hometown.
+After the end of her competitive sports career, she toured the world by bicycle alongside her husband.
+She suffered from intestinal cancer between the 1980s and 1990s.